the-road-to-learn-react/the-road-to-react/manuscript/react-modern/setup.md

 * **public/:** This folder holds static assets for the project like a [favicon](https://bit.ly/3QvRupG) which is used for the browser tab's thumbnail when starting the development server or building the project for production.
 * **index.html:** The HTML that is displayed in the browser when starting the project.
 If you open it, you shouldn't see much content though.
 However, you should see a script tag which links to your source folder where all the React code is located to output HTML/CSS in the browser.

 In the beginning, everything you need is located in the *src/* folder.
-The main focus lies on the *src/App.jsx* file which is used to implement React components.
-It will be used to implement your application, but later you might want to split up your React components into multiple files, where each file maintains one or more components on its own.
-We will arrive at this point eventually.
+The main focus is on the *src/App.jsx* file, where React components are implemented.
+This file will serve as the foundation for your application, but later on, you may want to split your React components into multiple files, with each file managing one or more components.
+We'll get to that point eventually.

-Additionally, you will find a *src/main.jsx* as an entry point to the React world.
-You will get to know this file in later sections.
-There is also a *src/index.css* and a *src/App.css* file to style your overall application and components, which comes with the default style when you open them.
-You will modify them later as well.
+Additionally, you'll find a src/main.jsx file, which serves as the entry point to the React world.
+You'll become more familiar with this file in later sections.
+There are also src/index.css and src/App.css files to style your overall application and components, both of which come with default styles when you open them.
+You'll modify these later as well.

 ## npm Scripts